opensumi/docs/docs/develop/basic-design/core-idea.en.md

 OpenSumi is positioned as an `IDE framework`, on which you can build IDE products based on Cloud or Desktop.
 OpenSumi provides the following capabilities by default:

 - Basic functional modules, such as FileTree, Editor, SCM, etc.
-- Rich customizable features, including integration, extensions
+- Rich customizable features, such as integration, extensions, etc.
 - Compatible with VS Code plug-in system, supporting mainstream protocols such as LSP and DAP

 In contrast, OpenSumi does not provide the following capabilities for some ends currently